Leland, North Carolina: Green space

 Leland has three officially designated parks: Founders Park, Cypress Cove Park, and Westgate Park.
 Founders Park, formerly known as Municipal Park, is Leland's first park.
-The eight acre park includes such features as a playground, disc golf courses, benches, community gardens, open green spaces and a paved multi-used path.
+The eight-acre park includes such features as a playground, disc golf courses, benches, community gardens, open green spaces and a paved multi-used path.
 Cypress Cove park, previously known as Sturgeon Creek Park, was donated by Mr. Kirby Sullivan to the town of Leland in 2005.
 Cypress Cove Park is made up of 27 acres of wetlands and 1.2 acres of uplands.
 Cypress Cove Park is the first water access site for Leland, and features a fixed overlook deck, outdoor classroom, a floating dock, and handicap accessible fishing area.
 Westgate Nature Park consists of approximately 150 acres of wetlands and uplands.
 Construction of the park was funded by a $500,000 grant provided by the North Carolina Parks and Recreation Trust Fund.

 Demographics

 2020 census

-As of the 2020 United States census, there were 22,908 people, 8,366 households, and 5,964 families residing in the town.
+As of the 2020 census, there were 22,908 people, 10,116 households, and 7,117 families residing in the town.
+There were 10,905 housing units.